myatmyintzuthin/AWS-SAA-Notes/Storage Types.md

 -   **Throughput-intensive applications:** Applications that perform long, continuous reads and writes.

 SSD and HDD Types
 Amazon EBS snapshots - backup of Amazon instance storage in Amazon EBS. only modified data will be updated to EBS.
-You can create multiple new volumes from sna
+You can create multiple new volumes from snapshots.

+## Amazon S3

+object storage and distributed storage.